 Mexican Salsa Verde Chicken – A simple Mexican recipe for salsa verde chicken or Pollo en salsa verde, only 3 ingredients but so much flavor.

 - 1 teaspoon ground ginger

 - 150 ml/ 5 fl.oz/ 2/3 cup sherry vinegar

 - juice of 2 lemons

 - Stab the skin of the chicken legs a few times with a wooden skewer.
-Mix the spices and rub the legs with this mixture.
+Mix the ground coriander, ginger and cumin, and rub the thighs with this mixture.
 Place them in a large dish and leave to marinate for 2 hours.

 - Preheat the oven to 180 degrees Celsius/ 350 degrees Fahrenheit.

-- Place the chicken legs, skin-side up, in a roasting pan and roast for about 30-35 minutes.
+- Place the chicken, skin-side up, in a roasting pan and roast for about 30-35 minutes.
 Turn twice in between, during the last third of the baking time the skin-side should be up as well.
 Check if the legs are done by inserting a skewer in the thickest part of the legs.
-The meat juices should run clear, if they are still pink allow some more cooking time.
+The meat juices should run clear.
+If they are still pink allow some more cooking time.